learn-co-curriculum/ruby-lecture-intro-what-is-a-program/README.md

 * Distinguish between interpreted and compiled programs.
 * How to run a Ruby program in your terminal.
 * List and describe the words that compose code: keywords, barewords, and data.
+* Understand and develop code structure in 'pseudocode'.
 * Identify when and why errors occur in programming.

 <iframe width="960" height="720" src="https://www.youtube.com/embed/P1cUm7BokaQ?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>